jocull/node-fibonacci-service/README.md

 ## Implementation details

 Calculation results are cached on the server for speed and results are arbitrarily large, at least until you run out of server memory or hit the hard limit.
-Work is offloaded to a child process, but it ends up blocking the main thread anyways because it's waiting on the cache to respond.
-That was dumb.
-I might fix it, but I probably won't fix it.
+Work is designed to be as cooperative as possible so that cache can respond even when the CPU is generally tied up doing work.
+It kinda works.
+Kinda.

 - See `const LIMIT` under `routes/index.js`) for the hard limit.
 - See `package.json` and alter `--max_old_space_size=[____MB]` to raise (or lower) the memory limit for Node to fit your server.